xingchenchan/pinterest_r/README.md

 - [Proposal Link](https://docs.google.com/document/d/1k5RWvpCp9m8WIHBlrXB07HcTt4HL1CaMLoKw54mloek/edit?usp=sharing)
 - Web Technologies: HTML/CSS/JS
 - Webpage assignment
-  - Yue: specify which page you're working on and link it here.
+  - Yue: user profile
   - Averie:
-  - Bella:
+  - Bella: page info
 - Functionality
-  - Drop-down menu for notifications, messages, and profile
+  -saved folders will be displayed, where preview of multiple saved pins will be merged into a box, and the users can access their folder from here.
-  - Can save an image and it displays on profile page (doesn't need to be in a board)
+  -
-  - Scrollable feed on home page
+  -In the page info page, it displays the pin in full size and allows the user to save it to their created folders.
+Dropdowns of notifications will happen and says the pin is successfully saved.